Key Takeaway

 Will I need my statin forever if I lose weight on semaglutide?

 That depends on your individual risk profile.
-Some patients with mildly elevated cholesterol may be able to reduce or stop their statin after significant weight loss improves their lipid panel.
-However, patients with genetic factors, family history, or established cardiovascular disease may benefit from lifelong statin therapy.
+Some patients with mildly improved cholesterol may be able to reduce or stop their statin after significant weight loss improves their lipid panel.
+But patients with genetic factors, family history, or established cardiovascular disease may benefit from lifelong statin therapy.
 Discuss this with your cardiologist or primary care provider.